angusluckmann/simple-manpage-generator/README.md

 1. `chmod +x create-manpage.sh`
 2. `./create-manpage.sh`

-Then, after you have successfully created your manpage, you can either continue to edit the manpage in a text-editor orr you can preview it with...
+Then, after you have successfully created your manpage, you can either continue to edit the manpage in a text-editor or you can preview it with...

 `man -l [name of manpage-file]`